-Some people use storage units for collections- from art to antique furniture.
-Any special collections, whether in your home or in a storage unit- may need a separate policy no matter what to make sure you have coverage for them.
-Your Trusted Choice agent can offer you a special policy to cover fine arts and collectibles, from paintings to record collections.
+Some folks use storage units to store collectibles, like art or antiques.
+Any special collections, whether you're keeping them in your home or in a storage unit, may need a separate policy.
+Your Trusted Choice agent can offer you a special policy to cover fine arts and collectibles, from paintings to record collections and beyond.

-While your homeowners or renters insurance should provide you with coverage in the event you are found legally liable for injury or property damage at a storage facility where you're renting a unit, if you plan on renting the unit long term you should talk with your Trusted Choice agent about adding the rental location to your policy as an additional insured location to avoid any confusion over whether you’re covered.
+Your homeowners or renters insurance should provide you with coverage if you're found legally liable for injury or property damage to a storage facility.
+But if you're the planning type and will likely keep the unit long-term, you should talk with your Trusted Choice agent about adding the rental location to your policy as an additional insured location.
+This avoids any confusion over whether you’re covered.

 The bottom line is that if you:

 you can be covered in most cases by a standard homeowners, renters or business insurance policy.
 And if ever your ATV or record collection just can't stay at home any longer, your agent can easily get you covered.